 Bridleways, byways and unsurfaced roads should not be used for site access.
-If it is unavoidable, every effort should be made to ensure that the surface will be maintained and restored to a surface material suitable for horses after construction of the solar farm.
-An alternative route for equestrians should be provided during construction to minimise disruption and to ensure users' safety, which includes not forcing them to use roads as the only alternative.
+If it is unavoidable, and accepted by the highway authority's rights of way service,1 in consultation with the BHS, every effort should be made to ensure that the surface will be maintained and restored to a surface material suitable for horses after construction of the solar farm.
+An alternative route for equestrians should be provided during construction to minimise disruption and to ensure users' safety.
+It is unacceptable to close off-road routes with increased use of roads as the only alternative when those same roads are also more busy with motor traffic because of the construction.